 In order to receive a greater filling of his spirit we need to develop a deeper relationship with Jesus.

 So the answer’s easy.
-All we have to do is move closer to Jesus and allow him to fill us (point to picture of Christ in us – change circle to balloon).
+All we have to do is move closer to Jesus and allow him to fill us (display picture of us in Christ – but with circle changed to balloon HERE).
 How do we do that?

 I have a parable for you.
 I want you to imagine that you are on a space craft sometime in the future and you have been exploring distant space.
 You are now making your return journey.
 You set your course and look out of the window.